Data Visualization Fundamentals

 \[ \theta_i = \frac{v_i}{\sum v_i} \cdot 360^\circ \]

-Area charts fill the space under a line, showing cumulative totals or stacked data over time.
+Area charts highlight cumulative or stacked data trends.

 \[ \text{SNR} = \frac{\text{Signal Strength}}{\text{Noise Level}} \]

-- Example: Start y-axis at 0 for bar charts.
+- Example: Y-axis starts at 0 for bar charts.

 \[ s = \frac{\text{Display Range}}{\text{Data Range}} \]